 - Psychiatry Res.
 2014 Aug 15;218(1-2):61-8. doi: 10.1016/j.psychres.2014.04.005.
 Epub 2014 Apr 13.

 Retrieved from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5378213/

 Retrieved from: https://psychnews.psychiatryonline.org/doi/full/10.1176/pn.42.19.0018a

-To see if oxidative stress is causing or contributing to your bipolar disorder, order the DNA Oxidative Damage Assay.
+To see if oxidative stress is causing or contributing to your bipolar disorder, the DNA Oxidative Damage Assay would be great.

 The health of the gut impact how your body makes its mood-altering neurotransmitters.
 In fact, 95% of your serotonin is made in the gut, and medications that primarily focus on modifying serotonin, have high side effect profiles in the gut.
 If you have bipolar disorder, it is likely that your diet is playing a role.
 There is no one-size-fits-all when it comes to diet.
 Finding out your unique needs will give you direction on a way you can eat to feel like yourself again.